f5devcentral/f5-rseries-training/docs/rseries_security.rst

     }
     user1$

-By changing the URI to use the top level API endpoint: (:8888/restconf/data) or (:443/api/data), the client will now be able to obtain a token using basic authentication, but the token will be needed for any other API endpoints.
+By changing the URI to use the top-level API endpoint: (:8888/restconf/data) or (:443/api/data), the client will now be able to obtain a token using basic authentication, but the token will be needed for any other API endpoints.

 .. code-block:: bash